skyla643/Python-1---classes/README.md

 # Python 1 Course Guide

 Welcome to the **Python 1 Course** repository!
-This repository contains assignments and examples designed to introduce you to foundational programming concepts using Python.
+This repository contains assignments for my Python 1 class, showcasing my progress and understanding of Python programming.

 ## Repository Structure

-This repository is organized by weeks, each containing specific assignments focused on different aspects of Python programming.
+This repository is organized by weeks, with each week focusing on specific assignments that cover different aspects of Python programming.

 ### Week 1: Introduction and Setup
 - **Assignment 1**: Handling Non-Numeric Input for Financial Calculations